 - Homemade dog treats: Blend stale bread into crumbs, and then mix 1/2 cup with 2 cups whole wheat flour, 2/3 cup water, and 6 tablespoons oil.
 Mix and roll, cutting with a cookie cutter, and place on a parchment-lined cookie sheet.
 Place into a 350˚F oven for 35 to 40 minutes.

-- Fresh greens: Place stale bread at the bottom of your crisper to help absorb moisture and keep greens fresh.
+- Fresh greens: Place stale bread at the bottom of your crisper drawer to help absorb moisture and keep greens fresh.
+The stale bread pulls in any moisture from your refrigerator, keeping your greens seriously crisp.
 Remove the bread after a day or two.
+Here are more ways to keep your produce fresh.

 - Freeze it: Pop stale bread in the freezer for use later.
 It stays nice (and stale) in the freezer for up to three months, making it perfect for use in a recipe later.
 Place ends of loaves and small bits and pieces in zip-top bags and then freeze, allowing space for adding future stale slices.

-- De-grease soups and stews: Soak up the layer of fat on your soup by placing a stale bread on top.
-Let it float for a few seconds and soak up that unwanted grease.
+- Degrease soups and stews: Soak up the layer of fat on your soup by placing a stale bread on top.
+Let it float for a few seconds and soak up that unwanted grease, and then remove.
+This works for gravies and sauces, too.

-- Clean your coffee grinder: Tear up stale bread into chunks and throw them in the coffee grinder.
-Grind it for a few seconds, open it, and you'll see coffee bits sticking to the bread, which you can then dump out.
+- Clean your coffee grinder: Tear or cube stale bread into chunks, and throw them in the coffee grinder.
+Pulse for a few seconds, open it, and you'll see coffee bits sticking to the bread, which you can then dump out.
+Give your coffee grinder a quick wipe with a paper towel, and it's just like new.

-- Erase pesky scuffs: Eliminate dirty marks from walls by rubbing them with white part of a piece of stale bread.
+- Erase pesky scuffs: Eliminate dirty marks from white painted walls by rubbing them with the white part of a piece of stale bread.
 Make sure to cut off crusts to avoid scratching.
+This also works wonderfully on wallpapered walls.
+The white bread is like a natural magic eraser!
+Can't get it off?
+Try our DIY all-purpose cleaner.